Key takeaways

 This is not a bug.
 It is by design.
 The IRS built the online tool for US taxpayers.
 Foreign founders are expected to use the paper or fax channel instead, which has a dedicated workflow for applicants without a US tax ID.

-Ready to get a professional business address?
+Ready to set up your business address?

-The Three Paths to an EIN
+The Four Paths to an EIN

-| Your situation | Application method | Typical timeline |
+| Your situation | Application method | IRS published timeline |

 |---|---|---|

-| You have an SSN or ITIN | IRS online tool (irs.gov) | Instant, same session |
+| US place of business and a responsible party with an SSN, ITIN, or EIN | IRS online tool (irs.gov) | Instant, same session |

-| No SSN or ITIN, foreign founder | Fax Form SS-4 to IRS | 4 to 6 weeks |
+| Foreign founder who prefers a paper trail | Fax Form SS-4 to IRS | Generally within 4 business days |

-| No SSN or ITIN, no US fax access | Mail Form SS-4 to IRS | 6 to 10 weeks |
+| No fax access | Mail Form SS-4 to IRS | About 4 weeks |

 Do not apply for an ITIN first